Sandy Farina

-Sandy Farina is an American singer-songwriter and actress, best known for her role in the film Sgt.
+Sandra Farina (July 16, 1955 – November 15, 2023) was an American singer-songwriter, best known for her role in the film Sgt.
 Pepper's Lonely Hearts Club Band.
 She also wrote the song "Kiss Me in the Rain" for Barbra Streisand (which appeared on Streisand's album Wet).
 She was a Star Search contestant in 1985, and the following year was co-lead vocalist on the "Hands Across America" charity single.

-She is currently a session singer for television commercials.
+She was also a session singer for television commercials.
+Farina died on November 15, 2023, at the age of 68.